RasaHQ/rasa/docs/policies.rst

 more meaningful prompts.
 This is done with :ref:`customactions`.
-Since the default ``action_default_ask_clarification`` action utters the response template ``utter_ask_clarification``, it should be sufficient to add a appropriate template for that in the domain.
+Since the default ``action_default_ask_clarification`` action utters the response template ``utter_ask_clarification``, it should be sufficient to add an appropriate template for that in the domain.